-Sea level rise over the remainder of this century has been estimated between 1.5 and 4 feet over the next 80 years.
-Therefore, the estimated 100-year flood elevation would be between 13.5 and 16.0 as a worst case.
-The Proposed Action provides the residences with a first floor at a minimum elevation of 16 protecting home owners under the worst-case scenario.
+Sea level rise over the remainder of this century has been estimated between 1.5 and 4 feet over the next 80 years, although the actual extent of tidal water rise in the future is uncertain.
+Estimates from recognized and reputable sources cited in the study prepared by the New York State Research and Development Authority "Climate Change in New York" dated September 2014, indicate that the estimated 100-year flood elevation would increase from the current 12-foot elevation to 13.5.
+The most conservative estimate of sea level rise projects the flood elevation at the site to rise to 16.0 as a worst case.
+Even under this "worst case" scenario, the Proposed Action provides the residences with a first floor at a minimum elevation of 16 protecting home owners under the worst-case scenario.